Auto LoansAuto Lender Reviews

 • Flexible payment options: TD Auto Finance customers have a variety of ways to submit their monthly auto loan payment, including online, by mail, by phone, in person or by signing up for autopay.

-• Best for savvy shoppers: This lender may be right for anyone who is buying a car at a dealership and knows the APR they qualify for before they go shopping.
-A TD Auto Finance loan may also be right for someone who already has a relationship with TD Bank and would like to keep their accounts in one place.
+• Best for savvy shoppers: A TD Bank car loan could be right for you if you are buying at a partner dealership and you know what rates you qualify for with other lenders.
+A TD Auto Finance loan may also make sense if you already have a relationship with TD Bank and want to keep your accounts under one roof.

 ProsCons